 We last carried out a full review of our Constitution in October 2014.
 Changes made since are shown below.
-The Constitution was updated and re-issued in April 2016 following changes to our staff structure.
+The Constitution was last updated and re-issued in June 2021.

 The Constitution is used by Councillors and Council officers.
 The Constitution is, essentially, a reference document.

 To help you find your way around the Constitution we've separated it into sections.
 You can downloaded these separately.
 We've provided a glossary.